 The approaches and algorithms for automatic synthesis, with a concentration on the back-end of the CAD flow.
 Topics covered will include: technology mapping, partitioning, placement, routing, timing analysis, and physical synthesis.
 The course will include experience with existing CAD tools and building new tools, and will pay special attention to synthesis issues as applied to Field-Programmable Gate Arrays.
 Course credit is not available to students who have taken ELE1837H.

-ECE 1390H Selected Topics in Circuits and Systems: Integrated Circuits for Wireless Communications
+ECE1390H Selected Topics in Circuits and Systems: Integrated Circuits for Sensors and Biomedical Devices

 This course deals with integrated circuit implementations of digital communication.
 Topics include circuits for channel equalization (both at the transmitter and the receiver), clock and data recovery, coding and modulation schemes.
 Practical examples will be derived from wireline communication including chip-to-chip and backplane signaling.